metrorailings/OwlBlog/content/posts/week-14-quick-insights.md

 Ryan Tannehill really impressing in a bit of a tough situation here, delivering on a touchdown bomb while under severe duress.

 Raiders can run the ball with backs other than Josh Jacobs.

+Oakland committing to stopping the run, lining up quite a bit in their 4-3 base defense.